oauth-wg/oauth-cross-device-security/main.md

 {mainmatter}

 # Introduction {#Introduction}
 Cross-device flows enable a user initiate and authorization flow on one device (the initiating device) and then use a second, personally trusted device (authorization device), to authorize access to a resource (e.g. access to a service).

-In a typical example of a cross-device flow, the user takes an action on the initiating device by starting a purchase, adding a device to a network or connecting a service to the initiating device.
-This action results in a QR code or user code being displayed on the initiating device.
-The user then scans the QR code or enter the user code on the authenticating device before completing the authorization on the authentication device.
-The session between the initiating device and the authorization device is linked through the QR code or user code.

-In some variant of these flows, the user receives a push notification on their authenticating device that triggers the authorization flow, removing the need to scan a QR code or enter a user code manually.

 These flows are increasingly popular and typically involve using a mobile phone to scan a QR code or enter a user code displayed on an initiating